leehach/gis-programming/docs/assignments_and_grading.md

 * (1 point) Create a script that runs to completion with no errors.
 * (1 point) Use course coding conventions throughout.
-* (2points) Create a function that successfully downloads the data.
+* (2 points) Create a function that successfully downloads the data.
 * (2 points) Create a function that carries out the spatial analysis.
 * (2 points) Create a function that generates a map or report based on the output.
 * (1 point) Create a script which calls the functions in sequence for a specific implementation of the analysis.